 I love making no-bake desserts, especially during the warm summer months – like healthy no bake nutella pie and healthy no bake cheesecake!

 Table of contents

-Which is why I decided to make healthy peanut butter pie without cream cheese or any of those ingredients; instead, this no-bake peanut butter pie focuses on ‘clean’ wholesome ingredients for a rich and wholesome treat just like in healthy banana cream pie!
+This no-bake peanut butter pie focuses on wholesome ingredients for a decadent healthy treat just like this healthy banana cream pie!

 Instead of a graham or Oreo biscuit base, this healthy peanut butter pie uses a wholesome nut-based crust.
-Instead of cream cheese, cool whip, creamy peanut butter, and powdered sugar – this pie combines bananas and natural peanut butter – and yet it’s dangerously delicious! (just read the comments below!).
+Instead of cream cheese, cool whip, creamy peanut butter, and powdered sugar, this pie combines bananas and natural peanut butter.
+And yet it’s dangerously delicious!

 - This no-bake peanut butter pie is rich, decadent, and packed with flavor but without any refined sugars, unhealthy fats, or processed ingredients!

 - All you need is 8 simple ingredients; most of which are kitchen/pantry basics!

 - Make this peanut butter pie without cream cheese or, in fact, any dairy at all if you like.
 In fact, this recipe can be made 100% dairy-free and is gluten-free, oil-free, and refined sugar-free!

 - The combination of creamy peanut butter and banana yields a ‘nice-cream’ style melt-in-the-mouth creamy filling at a fraction of the calories of regular ice-cream-style desserts!